aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-06/lesson-02.md

 Additionally, we should create the following **methods** for the Walker

 - **constructor** this one is always needed, you can initialize all the properties in the contructor
-- **update** a method that will move/animate the Walker, basically something that does the walk
+- **move** a method that will move/animate the Walker, basically something that does the walk
 - **draw** a method that deals with drawing our Walker

 The class could look like this: